Cube-OS/cubeOS/docs/obc-docs/iobc/installing-linux-iobc.rst

 Alternate SD Card Setup
 ~~~~~~~~~~~~~~~~~~~~~~~

-If you do not have a Kubos Linux image, you can load the required files onto an SD card:
+If you do not have a CubeOS Linux image, you can load the required files onto an SD card:

   - by using our flashing script